onejar99/docker-personal-images/web-demo/README.md

 ## Introduction

 A very simple image which can launch a web page.
-They can use to test deplying various veriosn services on k8s.
+They can be used to test deploying various veriosn services on k8s.

 ![](./figures/i_imgur_com_3RoT0yF.png)